jessiemaui/Spotify-Most-Played-All-Time/README.md

 # Hi, guys!
 Welcome back to my advanced programming journal.
 ## Today, I am going to show you an exploratory data analysis (or EDA in other term) on a dataset containing information about popular tracks on most streamed spotify songs 2023 entitled "Spotify's Most Played All-Time: For You".
 Sounds fun, right?
 The idea behind the "For You" title is to create a space where people can reconnect with the music and artists that helped them through 2023—a kind of "For You Playlist" designed for nostalgia.
 This project is meant to be a way for people to revisit and remember the songs that carried them through challenging times, capturing the music that might otherwise be forgotten but still holds a special place in their hearts, as someone who has been through so much the past year.
 ### Jessie Mae Domingo of 2ECE-D, at your service!
-Feel free to use my project as your reference for your new playlist.
+Feel free to use my project as a reference for your new playlist.

 #### :warning: Here are the General Objectives that I want to meet as we dive into our Spotify Playlist Exploration.
 ##### :thought_balloon: Examine the dataset's structure.